BesenbacherLab/bbq_pipeline/README.md

 mamba create -c conda-forge -c bioconda --name snakemake 'snakemake>=8'
 ```

 to install Snakemake in an isolated environment.
-If you need to use conda, `--conda-frontend conda` flag needs to be added to the snakemake commands given below.
+If you need to use conda instead of mamba, `--conda-frontend conda` flag needs to be added to the snakemake commands given below.

 Activate the environment via: